zackedwards/portfolio/README.md

-# c++_portfolio
+# portfolio
-My first repository, containing some of my first code
+My first repository, containing code which I want to spotlight for recruiters